DeepLearningFL/DeepFL/README.md

 DeepFL-Spectrum, DeepFL-Textual, CrossDeepFL.
 7. loss: The name of loss function, which can be softmax, epairwise, epairwiseSoftmax.
 8. epoch: The number of training epochs.
-9. dupm_step: The number of epoch in which the result will be stored into the result file.
-For example, if the dump_step = 10, the result in epochs 10, 20, 30... will be written into the files.
+9. dupm_step: The interval number of epoch in which the result will be stored into the result file.
+For example, if the dump_step = 10, the results in epochs 10, 20, 30... will be written into the files.

 ## Results statistics ##
 After running all subject versions, run the following command to calculate the five measurements Top-1, Top-3, Top-5, MFR, MAR: